parkermac/LO/extract/tef2/README.md

 ---

-`bulk_plot_2.py` is like `bulk_calc.py` but with the capability to combine several sections into one.

-Unfortunately, because this job requires the hand inspection of the sections to decide a consistent sign for all of them, it has a hard-coded "sect_list" to work from, and this will be different for each user and for each section collection and grid.
-This is the kind of code you would want to copy, modify, and keep in your own repo.

-The results are a bunch of png's:

-**(+)/bulk_plots_2_[date range]**

----

 #### Next there are a series of steps to define and extract data for _segments_, which are the volumes between sections.
 These are essential to form the storage term in volume-integrated budgets.

 ---